How to build a new home in London: A step by step guide

 (RIBA Stage 0 – Strategic Definition)

-Instead of looking for a finished home, they begin to look for potential.
+Instead of looking for a finished home, you begin to look for potential.
 A house that does not quite work, but sits on a site that could be transformed.

 This can feel uncertain at first.
 The value is not always obvious, and the risks are not always clear.